rupeshpanwar/quick-bite/0.Let-us-get-hands-dirty/k8s/K8s-Summary.md

 The front end of a Service provides a stable IP, DNS name, and port that is guaranteed not to change for the entire life of the Service.
 The back end of a Service uses labels to load -balance traffic across a potentially dynamic set of application Pods.

+  As with all Kubernetes objects, the preferred way of deploying and managing Services is the declarative way.
+Labels allow them to send traffic to a dynamic set of Pods.
+This means you can deploy new Services that will work with Pods and Deployments that are already running on the cluster and are already in use.
+Each Service gets its own Endpoints object that maintains an up-to-date list of matching Pods.

 </details>